charlieb954/docker_pay_calculator_flask/README.md

 A Flask web application containerised using Docker that calculates your take home pay for tax year 2020-21 based on salary and pension contributions as a percentage.

-Other features include a Mongo database to record the number of times the application has been run as well as a Jenkins server for CICD.
+Other features include a Mongo database to record the number of times the application has been run as well as a Jenkins server for CI/CD.

 Repository explained: